 To promote their capacity to make humane and informed decisions, the University fosters an environment in which its students can develop mature and independent judgment and an appreciation of the range and diversity of human achievement.
 The University cultivates in its students both critical thinking and the effective articulation of that thinking.

 As an integral part of a large and diverse community, the University seeks broad representation of and encourages sustained participation in that community by its students, its faculty, and its staff.
 It serves both non-traditional and traditional students.
 Through its three-campus system and through educational outreach, evening degree, and distance learning, it extends educational opportunities to many who would not otherwise have access to them.

 The academic core of the University of Washington Seattle campus is its College of Arts and Sciences; the teaching and research of the University's many professional schools provide essential complements to these programs in the arts, humanities, social sciences, and natural and mathematical sciences.
 Programs in law, oceanography and fisheries, library science, and aeronautics are offered exclusively (in accord with state law) by the University of Washington.
 In addition, the University of Washington has assumed primary responsibility for the health science fields of dentistry and public health, and offers education and training in medicine for a multi-state region of the Pacific Northwest and Alaska.
-The schools and colleges of built environments, business, education, engineering, environment, information, nursing, pharmacy, public affairs, and social work have a long tradition of educating students for service to the region and the nation.
+The schools and colleges of built environments, business, education, engineering, environment, information, nursing, pharmacy, public policy, and social work have a long tradition of educating students for service to the region and the nation.
 These schools and colleges make indispensable contributions to the state and, with the rest of the University, share a long tradition of educating undergraduate and graduate students toward achieving an excellence that well serves the state, the region, and the nation.

 BR, February 1981; February 1998; AI, December 2001; BR, July 11, 2013; RC, September 23, 2016.